 To approved breeders, we will occasionally allow a puppy to go with full registration.
 There is an additional fee for full registration.
 The additional fee will vary on the litter parentage and ICT status of puppy.

 Usually, a couple of times of year we will breed to a male from overseas.
 The expenses associated with this process is significantly more expensive than using one of our boys.
 In cases where we use an outside male from overseas there is a $300 increase in the adoption fee for limited registration and $1000-1500 more for full registration.

-We are currently taking reservations for our summer 2021 litters for our puppies.
+We are currently taking reservations for our fall/winter 2021 litters for our puppies.
 Normally we would update our website with upcoming litters however every time I update our litters page we get a ton of inquiries so for now I am privately giving this information out only to people who have completed an application.
 Here is what we have in the works at this time: